-Certain families of phytonutrients have been associated with different colours.
+Certain families of phytonutrients have been associated with different colors.
 When you “eat the rainbow” you ensure you are getting some of every family represented in your diet.

-If you struggle getting all the colours into yourself or your kids, scroll down to the bottom of this post to learn about the broad spectrum phytochemical supplement I recommend.
+If you struggle to get all the colors into yourself or your kids, scroll down to the bottom of this post to learn about the broad spectrum phytochemical supplement I recommend.

 The Colours of Phytochemicals….

 Found in red foods like red peppers, guava, papaya, watermelon, pink grapefruit mangos, tomatoes and watermelon.
-A type of carotenoid that is heart protective, helps with male fertility, prevent the aging of the skin.
+A type of carotenoid that is heart-protective, helps with male fertility, and prevents the aging of the skin.
 It also helps prevent diabetes and osteoporosis.

 This is the green pigment found in all plants.
-It cleanses and builds the blood, and helps detoxifies the body.
+It cleanses and builds the blood, and helps detoxify the body.
 It helps promote good bacteria and is a major antioxidant.
 It supports the immune system and helps fight infection and may help protect against cancer.
-Good sources of chlorophyll are found in green leafy vegetables such as kale, spinach, broccoli, parsley, cilantro and wheat grass
+Good sources of chlorophyll are found in green leafy vegetables such as kale, spinach, broccoli, parsley, cilantro, and wheat grass

 Break open the bottle of red wine and enjoy the benefits of anthocyanins.
 These are found in purple, black and blue foods.
-Anthocyanins are major anti-oxidants that helps protect the blood, the brain, the nervous system as well as support the growth of collagen and connective tissue.
-They help protect eyesight and have heart protective and cancer preventative properties.
-Blueberries, red and purple grapes, raspberries, black currents, black berries, black raspberries, pomegranate, red cabbage, eggplant are all good sources.
-The richest source of anthocyanins are found in black foods like black beans, black sesame, blackberries, black rice and black cherry tomatoes .
+Anthocyanins are major anti-oxidants that help protect the blood, the brain, the nervous system as well as support the growth of collagen and connective tissue.
+They help protect eyesight and have heart-protective and cancer preventative properties.
+Blueberries, red and purple grapes, raspberries, black currents, blackberries, black raspberries, pomegranate, red cabbage, eggplant are all good sources.
+The richest source of anthocyanins is found in black foods like black beans, black sesame, blackberries, black rice and black cherry tomatoes.

-Catehcins are found is green and black tea and chocolate.
+Catehcins are found in green and black tea and chocolate.
 All catechins are potent antioxidants.
-They are heart protective, improve cognitive function and are cancer protective
+They are heart-protective, improve cognitive function, and are cancer-protective

 How To Experience the Rainbow

-The best health is going to be achieved by having a combination of all colours
+The best health is going to be achieved by having a combination of all colors

-Rotate the foods in each colour group so you are not always eating the same red food or the same yellow food
+Rotate the foods in each color group so you are not always eating the same red food or the same yellow food

 Look to heritage varieties like black tomatoes, purple carrots, purple potatoes to diversify your rainbow

-Combine the colours on your plate every day and try to have some in every meal.
+Combine the colors on your plate every day and try to have some in every meal.
 Enjoy!

 If you struggle to get the recommended 7-13 servings of fresh fruits and vegetables into your child (or yourself!), this is the supplement I recommend.